UPPMAX/programming_formalisms/docs/sessions/ide/README.md

 - IDEs are difficult to use, learn, and master.
   Experts perceive IDEs better (but not much) than beginners `[Kline and Seffah, 2005]`
+- Know your IDE `[Henney, 2010]` (page 90).
+The author of this chapter delights in the many useful features IDEs have nowadays and suggests, among others, to try to learn the keyboard shortcuts.
 - Even though syntax highlighting is present in most (all?)
 IDEs, this does not improve readability or understanding `[Beelders and du Plessis, 2015]`